dauwhe/zero-labs/README.md

 2. The publications themselves should not need any scripts to function.

-3. The publications should work offline.
+3. The publications should work offline (in progress).

-4. It should be possible to save publications to a local filesystem.
+4. It should be possible to save publications to a local filesystem (in progress).

 ## Publications

 Each publication is in a folder.
-The folder contains a `index.html` file
+The folder contains a `index.html` file with a `nav` element which defines the default reading order, as the `spine` does in EPUB.

 ## Reading System

 The reading system is the `main.html` page.
 Book content is displayed in an iframe.
-Navigation between files is based on reading the manifest.
+Navigation between files is based on reading the first `nav` element in `index.html`.

-The service worker caches files listed in the manifest when the "save" button is clicked.
-The "zip" button downloads a zip of the publication.
-The highly experimental "package" button downloads a package based on the W3C TAG [Packaging on the Web](https://w3ctag.github.io/packaging-on-the-web/) draft, as extended by [Dmitry Titov](https://github.com/dimich-g/webpackage/blob/master/README.md).

 ## Warning